wlonk/arcadia/appendices/fairies_and_goblins.rst

  - No shadow.
  - The sound of wind in the trees.
  - The smell of rain on tilled earth.
+ - A form no more substantial than mist.
  - ... or something else.

 Fairies